 Ohkawa: Good evening.
-I’m always indebted to you (laughs).
+I’m forever indebted to you (laughs).

 Hirano: No, not at all (laughs).
 Well, where do we start?